The 12 Steps: A Crash CourseAnna Ciulla

 Recovering addicts ask the higher power to eliminate character defects, which may include impulsivity, selfishness, impatience or anger.
 In order to do this, addicts must admit they are not strong enough to remove these character flaws on their own.
 The spiritual principle behind this step is humility.

 During this step, addicts make a list of all the people in their lives they have wronged as a result of their substance abuse.
 These wrongs could be small things, such as a white lie to hide intoxication, or big infringements, such as stealing money to buy alcohol or drugs.
-The spiritual principle behind this step is justice.
+The spiritual principle behind this step is justice and responsibility.

 At this stage, addicts attempt to rectify their wrongdoings by confronting the people they harmed.
 The conversation may take place through a written letter or email or by sitting down face to face.
 The spiritual principle behind this step is self-discipline.